AI Compliance for Regulated Financial Institutions

 What the law requires

-Annex III scope is defined by impact on natural persons — not by who operates the system.
+Annex III scope is defined by impact on natural persons, not by who operates the system.

 AI used to assess creditworthiness, determine insurance pricing, or screen job candidates is high-risk regardless of whether the affected person interacts with the AI directly.
-An underwriter using an AI pricing model is operating a high-risk system on behalf of insurance applicants.

 Annex III · Article 6